List of Warrior Nun Areala characters: The Beast

 The Beast, or Anti-Christ, has appeared as a villain in the series.
 His first appearance was as a naked man named Az Rabah wandering the deserts of Libya wherein he amerged from the sea and spoke in quasi-Koranic verse saying he was sent by one who need only say "Be, and it is".
 His right-hand man was named Hafidh Aziz; Aziz is presumably the False Prophet.
 In a not very subtle jab, it shows an almost medieval view of Islam with the Middle East Muslim world as the Anti-Christ's base of operations and Muslim armies flocking to serve him.
 He is not portrayed as Islam's arch-deceiver the Dajjal who rejects Islam and will try to lead people away from it.
 Rather Az Rabah goes to Mecca (something said to be impossible for the Dajjal) and gives anti-western speeches at the Kaaba where he is hailed as the prophesied redeemer of Islam, or Mahdi, who will lead people towards Islam.
 Hafidh Aziz—whose first name is a variant of Hafiz or someone who has memorized the Koran—the False Prophet then leads the people in virtual worship of him.
 Fueled by Radical Islam, nearly all the Arab World joined the Mahdi/Anti-Christ's coalition of nations in a bid for world domination.

 As the Beast, Rabah claims to wield the powers of "the greatest of all the angels," that is to say Satan, and claims to be a Nephilim, or hybrid of woman and Grigori a kind of fallen angel.
 Seeming to prove that he wields a vast assortment of abilities and easily overpowered a company of Magic Priests sent against him.
 Sister Shannon managed to defeat him, thus postponing his inevitable rise to power and inevitable casting into the Lake of Fire.
 While he was ultimately beaten and his Muslim armies dispersed, the Anti-Christ has since taken residence in the United States as an evil American politician named Senator White.

 The Nazis

 National Socialism, or Nazism for short, was a German political movement begun in 1919 and that quickly became identified with Adolf Hitler, a German corporal originally sent to spy on the organization by German intelligence but who ultimately became its leader.
-Hitler and his "Nazis" quickly rose to power; this was due in part to Hitler's promises of revenge against the Allies for the Versailles Treaty which humiliated a defeated Germany in World War I, his scapegoating of Jews, Gypsies, Slavs, and other Untermenschen for said defeat, by providing jobs for unemployed Germans amidst the Great Depression, and appealing to German racial pride.
+Hitler and his "Nazis" quickly rose to power; this was due in part to Hitler's promises of revenge against the Allies for the Versailles Treaty which humiliated a defeated Germany in World War I, his scapegoating of Jews, Romani, Slavs, and other Untermenschen for said defeat, by providing jobs for unemployed Germans amidst the Great Depression, and appealing to German racial pride.
 In the decades since its fall Nazism has come to be seen as synonymous with evil; it is fact that, in real life, Nazism did have some occult undercurrents though this was of overall minor importance.